vinay01joshi/crwn-clothing/README.md

 - [redux-persist](https://www.npmjs.com/package/redux-persist) `Package used for store redux state in localstorage of webBrowser.`
 - [react-stripe-checkout](https://www.npmjs.com/package/react-stripe-checkout) `Package to support stripe payments in React.`
 - [styled-component](https://www.npmjs.com/package/styled-components) `Pacakge to support Style component which help us to narrow down css global class scoping`
-- [redux-thunk](https://www.npmjs.com/package/redux-thunk)` Package to support asynchornous request in redux code`
+- [redux-thunk](https://www.npmjs.com/package/redux-saga)` Package to support asynchornous request in redux code`

+- [redux-saga](https://www.npmjs.com/package/redux-saga) `This npm package is a library that aims to make application side effects (i.e. asynchronous things like data fetching and impure things like accessing the browser cache) easier to manage, more efficient to execute, easy to test, and better at handling failures`

 ### Additional Concepts